TimelyDataflow/differential-dataflow/hector/README.md

     (a1, b1) <= (a2, b2)   when   (a1 < a2) or ((a1 == a2) and (b1 <= b2))

 this ordering allows two updates to be naturally ordered by their `T` when distinct, but when equal we order times by the associated relation index.
 This allows us to "pretend" to perform updates in the order of relation index, to avoid under- and double-counting updates, without actually maintaining multiple independent indices.

+In actual fact, it seems sufficient to use a lexicographic pair `(T, bool)`, and for the data to all be presented with timestamp `(T, true)`.
+This allows operators to collect either times `T` less than or less equal, by using respectively `(T, false)` and `(T, true)` as the query times.
+If the `T` themselves were totally ordered, we might simply try to steal a bit or insist the `T` be even numbered, but in the context of partially ordered `T` the additional lexicographic product seems necessary.

+### Design

+The prior dataflow implementation uses a single index to support the counting, proposing, and validating of extensions.
+Differential dataflow's multi-version `Trace` implementations make it hard to get random access to the same information (specifically, counts and fast look-ups for intersection).

+Instead, we will go with a multiple types of indices for each relation.
+These indices will almost surely have overlap, and ideally we will maintain as few distinct indices as possible.